 Using average house prices on record since 1953, corrected for inflation (for comparison purposes we brought the historical data up to today's equivalent values), I produced the following graph.
 The average prices are courtesy of TREB.

 On the graph below you will see three 'spikes' in house prices, and three 'dips'.
-Straight line crossing diagonally denotes the trend.
+Straight line denotes the trend.
 In 1974 and 1989, when the average prices rose steeply above the trend line, a 'correction' ensued.
 We can also see a small correction as a result of late 2008 and early 2009 market conditions.
 The rate of price gains between 2013 and 2015 was a bit lower that the one which led to the 'bubble burst' of 1989.
-But the last year's rise is steeper, but, at 17.31% it is still less than a half of the 36% yearly increase that happened in 1987, and just over half of the 33.3% increase from 1974.
+Last three years rise is steeper, but, at 17.31% for 2016 and 12.71% for 2017 it is still less than a half of the 36% yearly increase that happened in 1987, and the 33.3% increase from 1974.
+The drop in average price in 2018 is slightly larger than that in 1993, but considerably lesser than the one in 1991 and 1992.
 Each correction led to a period of stable prices, especially when these prices were corrected for inflation.

-At the beginning of 2010, when the average house price reached $431,433 (which, corrected for inflation, amounts to $470,350), the price line has crossed over the trend line.
-The increase rate, initially moderate, was higher between 2013 and 2015, and .
+At the beginning of 2011, when the average house price reached $465,412 (which, corrected for inflation, amounts to $513,917), the price line has crossed over the trend line.
+The increase rate, initially moderate, was steeper between 2015 and 2017.
 The brief correction which happened in 2007 - 2008 was more of leveling off the prices, similar to the period between 1957 and 1960.
 After that brief correction the prices continued to rise, and the increases were quite substantial since 2010.

 When the prices rise faster than the trend suggests, the market eventually slows down.
 Whether the prices become stable, following the trend line, or actually drop, seems to depend on the speed with which the price increases happen.
 The steeper the angle of the curve representing house prices, the more likely is a price 'correction'.